In order to yield consistently high-precision GIS maps, it’s a must that you use best practices for your GPS/GNSS data collection.

 Call CSDS at 800-243-1414 to ask a question, request a quote, or receive a product demonstration.
 One of our Mapping & GIS specialists will be in touch to share their expert opinion on solutions that will work best for your company’s needs.

-For more information on the concepts and practices recommended above, please fill out the form below, leave a comment or send an email to email@example.com.
+For more information on the concepts and practices recommended above, please leave a comment or send an email to firstname.lastname@example.org.

 - Accuracy vs. Precision